beef331/nimscripter/readme.md

 ```

 ### Appending Code To Nimscript
 You can either write modules to import or use the `exportCode` macro to send code to Nimscript.
+The code is included as is to Nimscript and not ran in Nim.
 ```nim
 #.nim file
 exportCode: